kaijan/Quickly-Deploy-Your-Application-through-Cloudformation/README.md

 3.13.
 Click the **Running Instances** link.

 3.14.
-Verify that your **EC2Instance‘s** Security Groups is being update to allow HTTP traffic.
+Verify that your **EC2Instance‘s** Security Groups is being updated to allow HTTP traffic.

 ![4.png](/images/4.png)